Fardenz/telegram-mini-app/README.md

 We're using Github Actions as our CI/CD tool.
 You can find the configuration in `.github/workflows/`, whenever a push is made to the `main` branch, the workflow will be triggered, deploying the latest code.

 <details>

 <summary>Backend</summary>

 The backend is automatically deployed to a custom server owned by us running Linux.
-We use docker to package the code so it's easier to spin multiple copies, isolate instances and deploy the minimum amount of code.
+We use docker to package the code so it's easier to spin multiple copies, isolate instances, and deploy the minimum amount of code.

 You can set your custom secrets in the repository settings and it will automatically deploy to your server.
 The secrets are: